 And that's a huge distinction.

-This is not this is now the opposition hate Trump party.
+This is now the opposition hate Trump Party.

-Does the Democrat do the Democrats in Congress led by Pelosi and Schumer, because I think the immigration deal that was offered, number one, Chuck Schumer subs almost sounded like Trump just a couple of years ago in terms of funding and building a wall.
+Well, we're going to learn in the days and weeks ahead, do the Democrats in Congress led by Pelosi and Schumer, because I think the immigration deal that was offered, number one, Chuck Schumer almost sounded like Trump just a couple of years ago in terms of funding and building a wall.

 They said they care about children and dreamers and DACA.